 Season 2, Episodes 8 and 9 | Original airdates: December 18, 1998, and January 1, 1999

 For the revival of Aaron Spelling's hit 1970s series, the 'next wave' came from the Endless Pools Fastlane Pro on the lido deck!
 Our swim-current generator had a featured role in two episodes: the Captain's son practiced his jet-ski skills against our current, and a passenger (Ian Ziering) used it to display his swimming prowess to a woman he wanted to impress.

 Release date: October 24, 1997

-In a future so dystopian that Uma Thurman and Ethan Hawke are considered genetically inferior, Hawke's onscreen brother (Loren Dean) swims in an Endless Pool customized with ambient underwater lighting.
-Nominated for an Academy Award for Best Art Direction/Set Decoration (yes, that includes the Endless Pool), the film earned strong reviews and developed a cult following on home video.
+In a future so dystopian that Uma Thurman and Ethan Hawke are considered genetically inferior, Hawke's onscreen brother (Loren Dean) swims in an Original Endless Pool customized with ambient underwater lighting.
+Nominated for an Academy Award for Best Art Direction/Set Decoration (yes, that includes our pool), the film earned strong reviews and developed a cult following on home video.